-Canon 77D versus Fujifilm X-T20
+Canon 77D vs Fujifilm X-T20

 The Canon EOS 77D and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in February 2017 and January 2017.
 The 77D is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (25 percent) than the Canon 77D.
 Moreover, the X-T20 is markedly lighter (29 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the X-T20 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (77D) and the Fujinon X Lens Catalog (X-T20).
 Mirrorless cameras, such as the X-T20, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.